Ed94/gencpp/docs/AST_Types.md

 ## Execution

 Just represents an execution body.
 Equivalent to an untyped body.
-Will be obsolute when function body parsing is implemented.
+Will be obsolete when function body parsing is implemented.

 Fields: